Sebastián Pérez Bouquet: Club career

 Pérez Bouquet is a youth product of Guadalajara having joined their academy at the age of 4, and worked their way up all their youth categories.
 He made his professional debut with Guadalajara in a 3–1 Liga MX loss to Tigres UANL on 22 February 2022, coming on as a substitute in the 76th minute.
 He began his career registered with Guadalajara's reserves Tapatío, and scored 4 goals in his first 2 games with them, earning appearances with their senior team.

 International career

 Pérez Bouquet was called up to the Mexico U16s in September 2019.
 He was called up to a training camp for the Mexico U20s in May 2022.

 Playing style

-Pérez Bouquet is a versatile player who played as a winger and second striker in his youth, but stands out most as a central midfielder.
-Despite his slight build, he is strong and agile.
-He has great movement between the lines to find space and is always available as a second option, helped by his great dribbling.
+Pérez Bouquet is a versatile player who played as a winger and second striker in his youth, but is most known as a central midfielder.
+Despite his slight build his play style uses agile movement between the lines and exceptional dribbling.